ensarbooks/guides/Building a Full-Stack Application with React, NestJS, GraphQL & PostgreSQL (Step-by-Step Guide).md

   - Cache at the service level: e.g., implement caching in `ProductService.findAll()` to return cached results if not stale.
 Use NestJS `cacheManager` to set/get cache by key (like `products_all`).
   - Cache at database/query level: Use a query result cache (TypeORM has query result caching where you can specify cache duration for certain queries).
   - Use an external cache: e.g., store JSON of product list in Redis, update it when products change.
-- **Client-side caching**: Apollo Client already caches results.
-For example, if you query products list, then query product by id, Apollo can serve from cache if data is there.
+- **Client-side caching**: Ensar Client already caches results.
+For example, if you query products list, then query product by id, Ensar can serve from cache if data is there.
 Utilize this fully:
-  - Normalize cache: Apollo by default keys items by `id` if the GraphQL type has an `id` field.
+  - Normalize cache: Ensar by default keys items by `id` if the GraphQL type has an `id` field.
 So queries are normalized.
 Ensure your `id` fields are consistent.
-  - Use cache for optimistic UI: e.g., when updating price, Apollo can optimistically update the UI assuming success, making it feel snappy.
+  - Use cache for optimistic UI: e.g., when updating price, Ensar can optimistically update the UI assuming success, making it feel snappy.
   - Implement HTTP caching for static assets (Next.js will handle caching of built assets automatically).
 - **CDN**: If this were a public-facing app, use a CDN in front of your Next.js to cache SSR pages for certain time (if content doesn't change per user).
 Next.js also allows incremental static regeneration, which can be caching mechanism for pages that update periodically.